-The family is split up between Roman-Catholic and Lutheran/Protestant Religion, whereas the Catholics are originally located around Bad Schwalbach and the Lutherans around the city of Dillenburg.
+The family has two different branches with one Roman-Catholic and the other Lutheran/Protestant Religion, whereas the Catholics are originally mainly located around Bad Schwalbach and the Lutherans around the city of Dillenburg.

 Members of the protestant family Huthstein(er) in Westphalia and Hesse originated around Dillenburg.
 According latest research all their known family members are descendants of Michael Hutsteiner who immigrated from Saxony along with his uncle Georg Hutsteiner.

-Obviously there has been a place called ‚Hutstein‘ in the vicinity of the city of Limburg/Lahn, a location named like the one in Upper Austria, too, but there is no evidence that any Hutsteiner family was founded at this place as it has been the case in Upper Austria.
+There has been a place called ‚Hutstein‘ in the vicinity of the city of Limburg/Lahn, a location named like the one in Upper Austria, too, but there is no evidence that any Hutsteiner family was founded at this place as it has been the case in Austria.

 The first noted ‘Hutstein’ found around this region is Peter Hutstein in the city of Geldern 1634, which can not be followed later on at the moment.
-Likely it has been a type mismatch error within his surname.
+Likely it has been a type mismatch error within his surname, either Hustein, which occurs often in neighbouring Netherlands, or Holstein.

 In the whole area it was common to use ‚th‘ in the german word ‚Huth‘, thus most of the family members name is spelled as ‚Huthstein(er)‘.